-I’ve also love to top this with some homemade yogurt that I’ve been making from my Yogourmet yogurt maker (where to buy).
+I’ve also love to top this with some homemade yogurt that I’ve been making from my Instant yogurt maker (buy on Amazon here).
 It’s naturally lactose-free because it’s fermented for at least 24 hours, which is long enough to break down the lactose.
 I’ve been adding lots of fermented foods to my diet to heal my gut and it’s working!Print

 Butternut Squash Soup Recipe – GAPS, Paleo, Slow Cooker

 A nourishing soup that is healing for the digestive system, made from homemade chicken stock!